-Welcome to AIA Pittsburgh’s online exhibit, featuring all of the 2015 Design Award Competition entries.
-View all of the projects in the 10 submission categories!
-The 2015 People’s Choice Award, brought to you by Civil & Environmental Consultants, Inc., will be announced during the Design Awards Ceremony on October 22th.
+Welcome to AIA Pittsburgh’s online exhibit, featuring all of the 2016 Design Award Competition entries.
+View all of the projects in the ten submission categories!
+Vote for the People’s Choice Award in person at the exhibition opening on September 23rd and during all Design Pittsburgh events leading up to the Award Ceremony.
+Online voting will open on Monday, September 26th and end on Thursday, October 20th.
+The 2016 People’s Choice Award, brought to you by Civil & Environmental Consultants, Inc., will be announced during the Design Awards Ceremony on October 27th.

 The Architectural Detail + Craftsmanship Award category honors the creation, execution, and craftsmanship of outstanding construction details and fixtures – ones that stand-alone or that reinforce an overall building concept in an exceptional way.
 The project completion date cannot be more than five years old.